 According to Jordan Lee, Small Block chief engineer and program manager at General Motors, the “LS7 is ideal for road racing because it delivers amazing performance in a compact, lightweight package.
 The broad torque curve and high redline of the LS7 mean fewer shifts are required for each lap, while the lightweight design improves the front-to-rear weight balance for better handling.”

-The 7.0 liter LS7 (427 cid) is hand-assembled and was co-developed with Corvette Racing.
+The 7.0 liter LS7 (427 cid) was co-developed with Corvette Racing and is hand-assembled at GM’s Performance Build Center within GM’s Bowling Green assembly plant.
 It utilizes several high-performance components, including:

 - Titanium intake valves and connecting rods, and sodium-filled exhaust valves